History of mathematics: Greek

 Following a period of stagnation after Ptolemy, the period between 250 and 350 AD is sometimes referred to as the "Silver Age" of Greek mathematics.
 During this period, Diophantus made significant advances in algebra, particularly indeterminate analysis, which is also known as "Diophantine analysis".
 The study of Diophantine equations and Diophantine approximations is a significant area of research to this day.
 His main work was the Arithmetica, a collection of 150 algebraic problems dealing with exact solutions to determinate and indeterminate equations.
 The Arithmetica had a significant influence on later mathematicians, such as Pierre de Fermat, who arrived at his famous Last Theorem after trying to generalize a problem he had read in the Arithmetica (that of dividing a square into two squares).
 Diophantus also made significant advances in notation, the Arithmetica being the first instance of algebraic symbolism and syncopation.

 Among the last great Greek mathematicians is Pappus of Alexandria (4th century AD).
 He is known for his hexagon theorem and centroid theorem, as well as the Pappus configuration and Pappus graph.
 His Collection is a major source of knowledge on Greek mathematics as most of it has survived.
 Pappus is considered the last major innovator in Greek mathematics, with subsequent work consisting mostly of commentaries on earlier work.

-The first woman mathematician recorded by history was Hypatia of Alexandria (AD 350–415).
-She succeeded her father (Theon of Alexandria) as Librarian at the Great Library and wrote many works on applied mathematics.
+The first woman mathematician recorded was Hypatia of Alexandria (AD 350–415), who wrote many works on applied mathematics.
 Because of a political dispute, the Christian community in Alexandria had her stripped publicly and executed.
 Her death is sometimes taken as the end of the era of the Alexandrian Greek mathematics, although work did continue in Athens for another century with figures such as Proclus, Simplicius and Eutocius.
 Although Proclus and Simplicius were more philosophers than mathematicians, their commentaries on earlier works are valuable sources on Greek mathematics.
 The closure of the neo-Platonic Academy of Athens by the emperor Justinian in 529 AD is traditionally held as marking the end of the era of Greek mathematics, although the Greek tradition continued unbroken in the Byzantine empire with mathematicians such as Anthemius of Tralles and Isidore of Miletus, the architects of the Hagia Sophia.
 Nevertheless, Byzantine mathematics consisted mostly of commentaries, with little in the way of innovation, and the centers of mathematical innovation were to be found elsewhere by this time.